quantum-philosophy/thesis/README.md

 # Thesis

 The repository contains a PhD thesis in computer science.
-The current version can be found [here][thesis].
+The latest version can be found [here][thesis].

 ## Requirements